mit-submit/submit-users-guide/source/program.rst

 .. tags:: Julia, Mathematica, Conda, Slurm, VSCode, Containers, JupyterHub

-This section briefly describes several options in which to set up your environment for working on subMIT.
+This section briefly describes several options in which to set up your environment for working on SubMIT.
 This section is not exhaustive but introduces several tools which can help you set up your code.

 You have several options available for either using installed software, or installing your own: